astronomer/docs/software/custom-image-registry.md

 ## Overview

-Astronomer Software includes an internal image registry for Deployment container images.
-Based on your deploy method, these images can include OS and Python dependencies, pipeline code, and Airflow itself.
-Using Astronomer's internal registry is easiest if you're just getting started or comfortable deploying code using the standard deploy process as described in [Deploy DAGs via CLI](deploy-cli.md)
+Astronomer Software includes access to a Docker image registry that is managed by Astronomer.
+Every time a user deploys to Astronomer Software, a Docker image is generated and pushed to this registry.
+Depending on your deploy method, these Docker images can include OS and Python dependencies, DAG code, and the Airflow service itself.

+Using Astronomer's registry is easiest if you're just getting started and your team is comfortable deploying code as described in [Deploy DAGs via CLI](deploy-cli.md), but it might not comply with the security requirements of your organization.

-Alternatively, you can configure a custom container image registry in place of Astronomer's default registry.
+If your organization cannot support Astronomer's default internal registry, you can configure a custom container image registry instead.
 This option is best suited for mature organizations who require additional control for security and governance reasons.
-Using a custom registry provides your organization with the opportunity to scan images for CVEs, malicious code, and approved/ unapproved Python and OS-level dependencies prior to deploying code.
+Using a custom registry provides your organization with the opportunity to scan images for CVEs, malicious code, and unapproved Python and OS-level packages contained in the Docker images that are generated during the code deploy process.

 ## Implementation Considerations